DiscoSnails/code4climate/wednesday.md

 It is recommended that you try using markdown yourself, too.
 At least for this program.
 And see if you like it.

 To get you started, [here's a cheatsheet on Markdown (md)](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+### Notes For The Day
+  - It is very hard to focous today.
+I didnt get much sleep.
+  - There is another coding list, even though it is close to the same as the one from yesterday.
+  -